sharpfive/roto-swift/README.md

 ### GameSimulator
 This takes hitter and pitcher projections, and an output of a CouchManagers draft CSV and simulates a game between two teams.
 Output to screen

+### HitterAuctionValues
+Takes a list of hitter projections, and converts Roto auction values for it.

+League values are hardcoded inside convertProjectionsFileToActionValues.
+Someday I'll make it configurable

 ### LeagueRostersScrape

 * Scrape league roster data from a copied-and-saved text file from a **Rosters** page from an ESPN league.